Welcome From the Board of Directors

 Since 2010, Mastin has been president and CEO of TRGSolutions, a consulting ﬁrm that has assisted more than 20 companies in business development, marketing strategy, strategic planning, executive leadership, and crisis management.
 Mastin put his consulting business on hold in March 2013 to serve as president and CEO of Imperatis Corp in Arlington, VA.

-In addition to his service in the military and with UWS, he is a member of the Greenville Health System’s Operations Council.
+In addition to his service in the military and with UWS, he is a member of the Prisma Health’s Operations Council.
 He has served as faculty at the U.S. Strategic Leadership Center, on three Boards of Directors, on two Boards of Advisors, and on a College Board of Trustees.
 Mastin is a husband of 38 years, father of four, and grandfather of ﬁve.

 Tracy Swinney served as a police officer for the state of Alabama for 25 years.
 He retired in May of 2012, and currently, he serves as director of Football Security and Community Liaison for the Clemson Football program.

 Tracy was a S.W.A.T.
-Officer for 10 years then promoted to sergeant, where he was assigned to the detective unit, investigating homicides, thefts and juvenile crimes.
-Tracy was a certified hostage negotiator that included negotiating high level incidents.
+Officer for ten years then promoted to sergeant, where he was assigned to the detective unit, investigating homicides, thefts, and juvenile crimes.
+Tracy was a certified hostage negotiator, where he negotiated high level incidents.
 Tracy was promoted to supervisor of the hostage negotiation team, where he remained until his retirement.